1,200th Worldwide Implant of the SynCardia Total Artificial Heart Occurs in Indiana

-Patrick O’Hara Also is the 1st Indianan to be Implanted with the SynCardia Heart and the
+Patrick O’Hara is the First Indianan to be Implanted with the SynCardia Heart and the First Discharged from the Hospital Without a Human Heart, Thanks to the Freedom® Portable Driver

 TUCSON, Ariz. – Nov.
 5, 2013 – An Indiana man has become the 1,200th person in the world to be implanted with the SynCardia temporary Total Artificial Heart.
 Patrick O’Hara is the first person in Indiana to receive the life-saving device and the first Hoosier to be discharged from the hospital with the Freedom® portable driver.